The Best Swimming Pools in Reykjavik

 Weekends from 8 AM - 7 PM

-The pool overlooks the Ellidarardalur valley, a gorgeous green area in the middle of Reykjavík, which is popular with hikers and cyclists alike.
-The Ellidara river runs through the valley with many little waterfalls and is ideal for salmon fishing.
-After hiking the valley, a dip in the Arbaejarlaug pool is a great way to relax.
+Arbaejarlaug overlooks the Ellidarardalur Valley, a peaceful recreation area in the middle of Reykjavik that’s popular with hikers and cyclists.
+The Ellidara River runs through the valley and offers salmon fishing.
+A dip in the Arbaejarlaug pool is the perfect way to relax after a nature adventure.

 Arbaejarlaug